pbinkley/microcopying_1940/index.markdown

-which the students will see in that particular laboratory is known to them before they see it and is then discussed afterwards, but it certainly is not an attempt to turn out students who would be operators of pieces of equipment when they finish the course, though the assumption is made if they should desire <span style="page" id="page118">[p.118]</span> to go into it, they could without very much additional expenditure of time become operators.</p>
+which the students will see in that particular laboratory is known to them before they see it and is then discussed afterwards, but it certainly is not an attempt to turn out students who would be operators of pieces of equipment when they finish the course, though the assumption is made if they should desire <span class="page" id="page118">[p.118]</span> to go into it, they could without very much additional expenditure of time become operators.</p>

 </div>